innative-sdk/innative/README.md

       -sys -system <MODULE>: Sets the environment/system module name.
 Any functions with the module name will have the module name stripped when linking with C functions
       -start <[MODULE:]FUNCTION>: Sets or overrides the start function of a given module, in case it hasn't been properly specified.
 The function can't take any parameters and must return void.
       -linker: Specifies an alternative linker executable to use instead of LLD.
-      -i -install [lite]: Installs this SDK to the host operating system.
-On Windows, also updates file associations unless 'lite' is specified.
+      -i -install [lite]: (WINDOWS ONLY) Installs this SDK to the host operating system and updates file associations unless 'lite' is specified.
-      -u -uninstall: Uninstalls and deregisters this SDK from the host operating system.
+      -u -uninstall: (WINDOWS ONLY) Uninstalls and deregisters this SDK from the host operating system.
       -sdk -library-dir <DIR>: Sets the directory that contains the SDK library and data files.
       -obj -obj-dir -object-dir -intermediate-dir <DIR>: Sets the directory for temporary object files and intermediate compilation results.
       -compile-llvm: Assumes the input files are LLVM IR files and compiles them into a single webassembly module.